 The significance of these improvements packed into a Java-based framework is unprecedented for cloud applications.
-As all developers know, the cost of a cloud-based application is directly proportional to the amount of storage and computation that the application consumes.
-By reducing runtime overheads and caches, Micronaut has made it possible to create lightweight applications that consume significantly less storage and processing power than traditional Java frameworks.
-Therefore, applications built using Micronaut are cheaper and more efficient, without any added complexity or compromise on development speed.
+As all developers know, the cost of a cloud-based application is directly proportional to the amount of storage and computation the application consumes.

 The credibility of Micronaut is evident from the stunning profile of its creator, Graeme Rocher.
 Before Micronaut, Graeme created the Grails framework – an open-source web framework that has gained popularity due to its focus on high productivity.
-He is also the co-author of The Definitive Guide to Grails and has played a significant role in the success of the Grails framework.

 Graeme is currently working as an architect at Oracle.
 As a member of the Java Champions and holder of the 2018 GroundBreaker award by Oracle, he pretty much knows everything there is to know about Java.
-Surely, it follows, that a framework built by an esteemed developer like him would meet the criteria of reliability and performance that is expected of modern web frameworks.

-Most java frameworks, including Spring, use reflection for implementing their core features.
-Reflection allows developers to introspect or examine the code at runtime and for a long time it has been considered a major strength of Java.
-For instance, a simple code for manipulating the properties of an object would look something like this:
+Most Java frameworks, including Spring, use reflection to implement their core features.
+Reflection allows developers to introspect or examine the code at runtime, and for a long time, it has been considered a major strength of Java.

 public class Book {